What to Do if You Contributed Too Much to Your Roth IRA

 Move the Money to a Traditional IRA

-This is referred to as re-characterizing an IRA contribution.
+This is referred to as "re-characterizing" an IRA contribution.
 You're changing the character of the contribution from a Roth contribution to a traditional IRA contribution.
 You can re-characterize IRA contributions up until the due date of your tax return, including extensions.
-That means that as long as you get an extension, you can perform a re-characterization up until October 15.
 According to the IRS:

 "You may be able to treat a contribution made to one type of IRA as having been made to a different type of IRA.
 This is called re-characterizing the contribution.

 "To re-characterize a contribution, you generally must have the contribution transferred from the first IRA (the one to which it was made) to the second IRA in a trustee-to-trustee transfer.
 If the transfer is made by the due date (including extensions) for your tax return for the tax year during which the contribution was made, you can elect to treat the contribution as having been originally made to the second IRA instead of to the first IRA.
 If you re-characterize your contribution, you must do all three of the following.

 - "Include in the transfer any net income allocable to the contribution.
 If there was a loss, the net income you must transfer may be a negative amount.

 - Report the recharacterization on your tax return for the year during which the contribution was made.

 - Treat the contribution as having been made to the second IRA on the date that it was actually made to the first IRA."

 There's a special tax just for this situation if you decide to do nothing—an excise tax of 6 percent.
 It applies to the amount of your contribution that exceeds your limit for the year, and it's calculated and reported on Form 5329.